The scaling limit of the interface of the continuous-space symbiotic branching model: Tightness

-In this section, we will prove tightness of the above processes on the space of paths taking values in the space of rapidly decreasing resp.\ tempered measures.
+In this section, we will prove tightness of the above processes on the space of paths taking values in the space of rapidly decreasing, respectively tempered, measures.
 For $\rho<-\frac{1}{\sqrt{2}}$ and complementary Heaviside initial conditions, we obtain tightness with respect to the Skorokhod topology on the space of continuous paths.
-For $\rho<0$ and general initial conditions, we can still obtain tightness in the weaker Meyer-Zheng ``pseudopath'' topology on the space of c\`adl\`ag paths introduced by \cite{MZ84} (see also Appendix \ref{appendix0} for a brief description of this topology).
+For $\rho<0$ and general initial conditions, we can still obtain tightness in the weaker Meyer--Zheng ``pseudopath'' topology on the space of c\`adl\`ag paths introduced by \cite{MZ84}; see also the end of Appendix~\ref{appendix0} for a brief description of this topology.

-For tightness w.r.t.\ the Skorokhod topology, a nice exposition of the general strategy in the same setting of measure-valued processes can be found in~\cite[Section 4.1]{Dawsonetal2002}.
+For tightness w.r.t. the Skorokhod topology, a nice exposition of the general strategy in the same setting of measure-valued processes can be found in~\cite{Dawsonetal2002}, Section~4.1.
 We refer the reader to Appendix~\ref{appendix0} for a discussion of the spaces of functions and measures that are employed in the following.